Before you Arrive:

 North Beach Classes: Try to allow a little extra travel time to find parking.
-There is plenty of parking in the car park on West Coast Drive to the south of Castle St, around Flora Tce and you are welcome to park on our verge and in front of our double carport (please don’t block the white jeep).
+There is plenty of parking in the car park on West Coast Drive to the south of Castle St, around Flora Tce and you are welcome to park on our verge (please do NOT block the carport).

 Trigg Classes: Plenty of parking around the Surf Club 🙂

 We love our neighbours so please be very quiet and respectful when arriving and leaving the North Beach studio – ESPECIALLY the early morning classes!

 When you Arrive:

 (Scroll down our Contacts page to see the entrances and instructions.
 At North Beach: Please enter via the southern entrance down the west driveway.)

 Please remove your shoes at the door, let yourself in to the studio and place your belongings on a shelf or in a pigeon hole in the laundry).
 Shoes can stay on the shoe rack outside or, if it is raining, on the shoe racks inside